catalyst-fp7/documents/interoperability/interoperability.md

 The SIOC model distinguishes between user accounts and the users themselves, which are modelled using the [FOAF](http://www.foaf-project.org/) [ontology](http://xmlns.com/foaf/0.1/).
 This approach allows the social analytics engines to know that the same person may be at the origin of messages on different platforms, through different accounts.
 (Of course, this increases the risk of de-anonymisation, and has to be handled appropriately.)

-As mentioned in the section on [Pseudonymisation support][], we would use randomized information for user lists.
+As mentioned in the section on [Pseudonymisation support][], we would use randomised information for user lists.

 Otherwise, user account information will include users being parts of certain groups or having certain roles (such as "moderators"), for the purposes of visualisations that need this information (as shown by Wikitalia.)
 Those can and should be expressed in SIOC, where groups and roles are opaque resources.